-The collection spans a wide range of visual images from copies of mid 15th Century maps to current photographs.
+The collection spans a wide range of visual images from copies of mid-15th century maps to current photographs.
 Most of the holdings in the collection have been obtained singly or in small groups.
-Together, they form the most complete portrait of Florida available--one that draws its strength from family pictures, the homes of Floridians, their work, and their pastimes
+Together, they form the most complete portrait of Florida available--one that draws its strength from family pictures, the homes of Floridians, their work and their pastimes.

-Allen Covington Morris, distinguished historian, journalist, and author of numerous books on Florida history and state government, officially established the Florida Photographic Collection in 1952.
+Allen Covington Morris, distinguished historian, journalist and author of numerous books on Florida history and state government, officially established the Florida Photographic Collection in 1952.
 But its origins go back to when Morris began compiling photographs of Florida for his bi-annually published book, The Florida Handbook, during the late 1940s.

 His wife Joan Morris became the photographic archivist and curator of the collection in 1970 when demands elsewhere prohibited Morris from continuing in that position.
-In 1982, the collection moved to the State Archives of Florida in the R.A.
+In 1982, the collection was transferred to the State Archives of Florida in the R.A.
 Gray Building, where today it continues to expand in size and scope.

 Allen Morris became the Clerk of the House of Representatives for the State of Florida in 1966.
 One of Morris' former colleagues, journalist Jim Minter, observed that Morris was "the Grandfather of the Florida House and Senate," a spiritual guide who trained several generations of Florida's public officials in the high ethics of practical politics.
 He remained as House Clerk until his retirement in 1986, but continued on as Clerk emeritus until 1996.

 Allen Morris passed away in 2002.
 Joan Morris remained the collection's curator until her retirement in 2004.
 She passed away in 2016.